 For the Primary transfer processes, applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both IY and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
 In these cases HCC will allocate a place in advance of the family arriving in the area provided the parent/carer's application is accompanied by an official letter that declares a relocation date and additional suitable evidence of the intended address where the child will live, which may be a HCC Unit postal address or quartering area address, if the parent/carer so requests, for consideration of the application against oversubscription criteria.
 Applications will also be considered, and places offered in advance for these families, if the application is accompanied by an official letter that declares a relocation date but does not provide a quartering or unit address because the family will be residing in private accommodation.
-In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative "work" address in Hertfordshire will be used for allocation purposes.
-If the family already has an established alternative private address, that address will be used for admission purposes.
+In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative "work" address in Hertfordshire will be used for admission purposes.
+If the family already has an established alternative private address, that address will be used for admission purposes, as long as the parents provide evidence of the address and that the child will be living there.